Azure-Samples/serverless-chat-langchainjs-purview/README.md

 3. Run `azd up` to deploy the application to Azure.
 This will provision Azure resources, deploy this sample, and build the search index based on the files found in the `./data` folder.
    - You will be prompted to select a base location for the resources.
 If you're unsure of which location to choose, select `eastus2`.
    - By default, the OpenAI resource will be deployed to `eastus2`.
 You can set a different location with `azd env set AZURE_OPENAI_RESOURCE_GROUP_LOCATION <location>`.
 Currently only a short list of locations is accepted.
 That location list is based on the [OpenAI model availability table](https://learn.microsoft.com/azure/ai-services/openai/concepts/models#standard-deployment-model-availability) and may become outdated as availability changes.
-   - You will be prompted to insert the app id of the backend app registration followed by the secret that yuu have created in the app registration step.
+   - You will be prompted to insert the app id of the backend app registration followed by the secret that yuo have created in the app registration step.

 The deployment process will take a few minutes.
 Once it's done, you'll see the URL of the web app in the terminal.